wicaodian/android-card-slider/README.md

 I just updated the library since they were not updating it anymore.
 Converted their library to Kotlin Thanks to [armancodv](https://github.com/armancodv) for his pull-request

-I just fixed the old gradle build issues and make it working with the latest gradle and kotlin version. together we can keep it improving
+I've successfully updated our project to resolve previous Gradle build issues, ensuring compatibility with the latest versions of Gradle and Kotlin.

 ## Basic Usage
 `CardSlider` is a custom `LayoutManager` for `RecyclerView`.
 You can attach it to RecyclerView from code or XML layout.